dottipr/PAGEpy/README.md

 # PAGEpy - Predictive Analysis of Gene Expression with Python

 ## Overview
 PAGEpy (Predictive Analysis of Gene Expression in Python) is compatible with both single-cell and bulk RNA sequencing datasets.
-It requires four input files placed in a single-cell folder:
+It requires four input files placed in a single directory:

 1. A counts matrix, where genes are rows and cells or samples are columns.
 2. A text file containing the list of all gene names.